Xerox Sigma 9

-The Xerox Sigma 9, also known as the XDS Sigma 9, was a high-speed, general purpose computer.
+The Xerox Sigma 9, also known as the XDS Sigma 9, is a high-speed, general purpose computer.

 Xerox first became interested in office automation through computers in 1969 and purchased Scientific Data Systems or SDS.
 They then renamed the division Xerox Data Systems or XDS; they saw limited success, and the division was ultimately sold to Honeywell at a significant loss.